Concordium/concordium.github.io/source/shared/smart-contracts/guides/unit-test-contract.rst

 .. seealso::

-   For more information and examples see the crate documentation of
+   For more information and examples, see the crate documentation of
    |concordium_std|_.